The Scott County Courthouse in Indiana (1873/1997-)

 The Randolph County, Indiana Courthouse (1877-)

-But!
-If all else fails, it might not hurt to gather up six of your elderly bridge club friends and pose naked for a calendar that draws attention to your plight.
-That’s what the self-styled “Courthouse Girls” from Farmland did while the historic Randolph County Courthouse awaited the wrecking ball- and it worked!
-The building was saved.
+It’s usually pretty easy to have your voice heard by local government.
+For starters, you could show up at a commissioners’ meeting, sign a petition, or hold a protest outside the county building.
+If all else fails, it might not hurt to gather up six of your elderly bridge club friends and pose naked for a calendar that draws attention to your plight!
+That’s what the self-styled “Courthouse Girls” from Farmland did while the historic Randolph County Courthouse awaited the wrecking ball.
+It worked!

 Continue reading “The Randolph County, Indiana Courthouse (1877-)”